AIA Singapore ESG Integration Approach

 AIA Singapore Environmental Risk Management Approach

-The approach to managing and disclosing Environmental Risk is integrated into our overall ERM framework.
+The approach to managing and disclosing Environmental Risk is integrated into our overall Risk Management Framework (RMF).

 1 Risk Governance